xcompact3d/Incompact3d/docs/pages/user_guide/import_stl.rst

 How to import an STL file and run a simulation with an immersed body
 ====================================================================

-**This tutorial is designed for an Ubuntu workstation for the simulation around a sphere**
+**This tutorial is designed for an Ubuntu workstation for the simulation around a sphere**.

 Install the xcompact3d toolbox
 ------------------------------

 First you need to make sure to have ``conda`` installed on your machine.
 See for instance `here <https://linuxconfig.org/installing-anaconda-on-ubuntu-24-04>`_ for an installation on Ubuntu.
+We only tried to install the xcompact3d toolbox with Python 3.10 and Python 3.12.

 .. code-block::